- Education and Training: extension, networking

-This project, “Farm2Fridge,” worked in partnership with the University of Minnesota Extension "Farm to Rural Grocery to Wholesale: The Backhaul Project" (F2G2W) that piloted a new distribution model to create market access for farmers.
-The F2G2W team (composed of stakeholders from across the food supply chain- including farmers) identified a strong need for an assessment of available refrigeration in rural grocery stores; refrigeration would allow farmers to better participate in the F2G2W model.
+This project will work in partnership with the University of Minnesota Extension "Farm to Rural Grocery to Wholesale: The Backhaul Project" (F2G2W) that is piloting a new distribution model to create market access for farmers.
+The F2G2W team (comprised of stakeholders from across the food supply chain- including farmers) identified a strong need for an assessment of available refrigeration in rural grocery stores; refrigeration would allow farmers to better participate in the F2G2W model.
 The proposed project formed in response.

-1: What are the barriers small and mid-size Minnesota fruit and vegetable farmers face due to a lack of refrigeration?
-And, specifically, how do small/mid-size beginning farmer experiences with cold storage access impact perceived business success?
+ROI: What are the economic and logistical barriers small and mid-size Minnesota fruit and vegetable farmers face due to a lack of refrigeration?

-2: What is the current availability of excess, underutilized refrigeration in Minnesota rural grocery stores?
+RQ2: What is the current availability of excess, underutilized refrigeration in rural grocery stores?

 RQ3: What is the overarching environmental impact of connecting farmers to existing underutilized refrigeration in rural grocery stores?